Subscription Services: What Are They & How Do They Work?

 eCommerce subscription is, however, a vast field of its own, as you know by now.
 It involves a whole plethora of services that will take pages and pages to mark down, from style and fashion products (a real superstar here is – you guessed it – Birchbox!) to grooming products with the pioneering Dollar Shave Club.
 We also have the ubiquitous Amazon, which provides a variety of eCommerce services.

 This being said, let’s have a brief look at the types of subscription services within the eCommerce model.
-Generally, there are three types of them:
+Generally, there are three types:

 This is a type of subscription service that provides customers with curated products from the service.

 The special thing about it is that it always maintains the element of surprise, especially if the collection of the subscription company is versatile and varied, and gets regularly updated with new and exciting products.
 Also, the collection becomes more and more tailored and personalized the longer the customer renews their subscription.
-This is by far the most dominant category when it comes to subscription services, making up 55% of the total subscriptions for the past year (McKinsey).
+This is by far the most dominant category when it comes to subscription services, making up 55% of the total subscriptions for the past year, according to McKinsey.

 If this is the subscription service type you’re interested in, you’re welcome to check out our articles offering advice on how to start a subscription box business and the best ways to choose products for the subscription boxes.
 We can also offer practical advice on packaging materials for the subscription box, and everything related to the rolling-up-your-sleeves type of work, including shipping your products and saving money while you’re at it.